crispinprojects/talkcalendar/README.md

 Extract the downloaded file which contains the Talking Calendar executable and diphones directory which should be located in the working directory.

-Talking Calendar version 0.5 and above uses an Sqlite3 database for storing events rather than a csv file.
+Talking Calendar uses an Sqlite3 database for storing events.
 Sqlite is normally installed by default.
 With Debian (Ubuntu) based distributions you can check the version of Sqlite installed on your system using the terminal command below.

 ```
 apt list sqlite3 -a